 Randall is also justifiably famous for several large Bowies and bowie style fighting knives, notably their Model 1 and Model 14 (both were very popular during the Vietnam war).
 They are also famous for their Model 17 "Astro" survival type knife which was carried into outer-space by numerous astronauts.

 Here is an array of my Gerber MK-II (Mark Two) survival/fighting knives.
 They were, without a doubt, among the more popular knives to own and carry during the Vietnam war.
 The handle is extremely ergonomic, the blades were delivered hair-shaving sharp, and they came in a well designed and high quality leather sheath.
 Note the knife on the far right has had one branch of the guard shorn to provide the owner with a thumb ramp.
 This was not uncommon.
 I have in fact seen others with both arms removed to make the dagger even more low profile.
 The handles were tough, cast aluminum with an integral guard.
 The Gerber MK-II of that era was one of the finest fighting knives ever made.
 The new ones are lackluster, missing that earlier grace and elegance.
 During photographing these knives I discovered that the blade of the 1968 knife is strongly magnetic?
 I am not sure how that might have happened, when or why.

 As I mentioned once or twice before, I have a soft spot for old Tomcats like this knife.
 Pristine knives to me are generally boring knives.
 This knife has had one side of the guard removed to allow the user to place his thumb there.
 The over-sized, non-traditional sheath allows the knife to slide completely down into the sheath, including the partial guard.
-Gerber Knives used L-6 tool steel for their blades and they were very susceptible to rusting.
+Gerber Knives used L-6 tool steel for their blades and they were very susceptible to staining and rusting.